imantha-das/CRTT/README.md

 * To familarise with Netlogo programming language its highly recommended to follow the 3 tutorials provided by Netlogo.
 They can be found at, https://ccl.northwestern.edu/netlogo/docs/ (under learning Netlogo).
 * Programming guide : https://ccl.northwestern.edu/netlogo/docs/
 * Netlogo Primitives (Functions) : https://ccl.northwestern.edu/netlogo/docs/

+## Code
+* To be added to repository upon completion of project/paper published